DevLoversTeam/golang-interview-questions/README.en.md

 #### Conclusion:

 `sync.Map` is not a "best map overall", but a point tool for a specific load profile.
-If you have a read-mostly scenario with high competition, it can give a win; in other cases, simple `map + mutex` is often more transparent and efficient.
+If you have a read-mostly scenario with high concurrency, it can give a win; in other cases, simple `map + mutex` is often more transparent and efficient.